BACHELOR DEGREE-COMPLETION PROGRAMS

 Important: Students entering Ivy Tech Community College or Vincennes University—and planning to transfer associate degrees to ISU bachelor degrees—should refer to this chart to plan their programs of study.

-Distance courses are offered on-line.
+Courses are offered online.
 Selected courses include video and audio components and/or live, Web-based conferencing.
 These formats enable you to schedule your courses and earn credit in your community around your work and family commitments.

 Students are eligible for consideration for financial aid programs if they are seeking ISU degrees and are U.S. citizens or eligible non-citizens.